The Czech Republic Still Needs English Teachers

 Language schools in Prague are now demanding all applicants have TEFL course certificates.
 Some companies have taken to demanding very specific qualifications.
 "A native speaker is not enough any more.
 One company says it wants a good-looking, female, British native speaker with background in computers and medicine," says Mark Benfer of Languages at Work.

 As a result, many private English teachers have left to seek greener pastures in the Far East, leaving many outlying towns in the Czech Republic with a so-called "English crisis."

-In January 1999, I moved 100 kilometers east of Prague to the town of Pardubice to start up as a freelance English teacher.
+In January 1999, I moved 60 miles east of Prague to the town of Pardubice to start up as a freelance English teacher.
 I posted a notice at the British Council downtown and within a month I was having to turn students away.